pmean/build-website/text/06/StatisticalConcernsChildren.md

 which offers a lot of practical advice.

 One point I want to emphasize is that **establishing validity is not a one shot deal**.
-You don\'t run a single statistical test and conclude valid/invalid on that basis.
+You don't run a single statistical test and conclude valid/invalid on that basis.
 Validity is the slow and careful accumulation of information across multiple studies.
 Think of validity as a journey and not a destination.